TusharMalakar/BigData-Analysis/Hetionet/README.md

-# Hetionet : Integrating Biology into a Public Neo4j Database
+# Hetionet : Integrating Biology into a Public Neo4j and Cassandra Database

 # It is python - flask app with Apache Cassandra Database and Neo4j Graph database:
     1. type: cmd run the project: